laythq/CV/README.md

 |[Acebook](https://github.com/laythq/acebook-nice-team)|A Facebook clone, this group-project can handle user registration, login, posts, comments, and likes.
 100% code coverage.|React, Node.js/Express, Rails, Rspec, Travis, Heroku|
 |[Database Server](https://github.com/laythq/database-server-tech-test)| A tech test for setting up a simple database server, (but without a database - data is stored in memory).
 Tests are fully isolated and coverage is 100%.|Node.js/Express, Javascript, Jasmine, Mocha, node-http-mock, mockery, supertest|

+### Skills

+#### I can deliver to clients

+I spent a year in Kuwait working with a number of electrical, civil and mechanical engineers on some of the country's biggest engineering projects.
+Working with the Kuwaiti Ministry of Education, Ministry of Culture and the Royal Court, I served some the country's most high profile clients and helped deliver [huge projects](http://www.alhani.com/) on tight timelines.

+#### I know can build a team

+Last year, two friends and I turned a side-interest in street-food into viable business by co-founding [The Big Bushi](https://www.instagram.com/thebigbushi/?hl=en), offering London's first Sushi Burrito in Brick Lane.
+We built the company from scratch and began trading within months of inception.
+I was personally responsible for developing the product, marketing, trading and logistics.
+I gained a first-hand perspective on the challenges of starting any new venture and working in a small and dynamic team.

+#### I can work under pressure

+Having worked as a legal consultant in Egypt, an events coordinater in London, an investment banking intern in Dubai and a graduate at a contracting business in Kuwait, I enjoy working under pressure and adapting to meet the needs of my work, especially when working in unfamiliar environments where I have had to learn things quickly.

 ### What I love about coding

 #### Languages and Frameworks